-So when finishing (remodeling) their basements, homeowners often take extra-special efforts to make the space warm and comforting--more so than they might with upstairs spaces
+Being underground, basements can be dreary places.
+So when finishing (remodeling) basements, homeowners often take extra-special effort to make the space warm and comforting—more so than they might with upstairs spaces

 Brighter lighting, vivid wall colors, extra heating, and more windows all make basements feel more welcoming.
 Wood, too, transforms sterile basements into places that feel fit for human habitation.
 It's this desire for wood for comfort and familiarity that creates problems.

 Concrete is the safest basement flooring.
-Second to that would be ceramic or porcelain tile, sheet vinyl flooring, or plank luxury vinyl tile.
+Second to that would be ceramic or porcelain tile, sheet vinyl flooring, or luxury vinyl tile or planks.
 Even in the event of something as catastrophic as a water heater flooding the entire basement, these floors would dry out to their original condition.

 The theme is that these are all inorganic materials.
 Any material that comes from a tree is organic and will be prone to rot and decay.
-The minerals in tile and concrete or the plastics in vinyl flooring will not rot.
+Although water may become trapped beneath any type of floor covering and cause concern, the minerals in tile and concrete or the plastics in vinyl flooring will not rot from water exposure.

 Basements are known as below-grade ("grade" being ground-level).
 That's important to remember.
-Elementary physics says that if water starts at grade level, such as pouring from a downspout, it will seek to move below-grade.
-And that's your basement.
+If water starts at grade level, such as pouring from a downspout, it will seek to move below grade.
+That is your basement.

 In basements, water can come from within, sideways, or below.

-- Laminate Floor - The top is not wood, but it looks like wood (it's the photographic layer).
-But since its base is made of pressed wood, laminate isn't the best choice for high moisture environments.
-In that case, purchase moisture resistant laminate flooring.
+Since its base is made of pressed wood, laminate isn't the best choice for high moisture environments.
+In that case, purchase moisture-resistant laminate flooring or luxury vinyl flooring.

-- Luxury Vinyl Flooring - Yes, vinyl is inorganic, and we know that is a good thing is below-grade areas.
-But isn't vinyl flooring sterile?
-Not so any more: manufacturers have stepped up their game and much of it (especially the major brands) does a great job of simulating real wood flooring.
+Not so anymore.
+Manufacturers have stepped up their game and much of the luxury vinyl (especially the major brands) does a great job of simulating real wood flooring.